magento/devdocs/guides/v1.0/get-started/authentication/gs-authentication.md

 ---

 <h2 id="overview-authenticate">Authentication overview</h2>
-<p>Before you can make web API calls, you must authenticate your identity.
-Authentication ensures that you have permission to access a requested resource.
+<p>Before you can make web API calls, you must authenticate your identity and have requisite permissions (authorization) to access the API resource.
+Authentication allows Magento to identify the caller's user type.
+Based on the user's (admin, integration, customer or guest) access rights, resource acessibility is determined.

 Developers define web API resources and their permissions in a <code>webapi.xml</code> configuration file.
 For details, see <a href="{{ site.gdeurl }}extension-dev-guide/service-contracts/service-to-web-service.html#sample-webapi">Sample webapi.xml file</a>.</p>
 <h3 id="accessible-resources">Accessible resources</h3>
 <p>The resources that you can access depend on your user type and the configured permission of the resource in the <code>webapi.xml</code> file.
 This table lists the resources that each user type can access:</p>
 <table style="width:100%">